top of page

 Earlier Mentors

-Thank You to our earlier Mentors and Partners from around the world who dedicated time to helping us to advance our mission to learn about and create youth opportunities in environmental science, veterinary medicine and community-based conservation .
+Thank You to our earlier Mentors and Partners from around the world who dedicated time to helping us advance our mission to learn about and create youth opportunities in environmental science, veterinary medicine, and community-based conservation.

 Rodolfo Dirzso, PhD, Professor Stanford University Wood’s Institute: INOGO

-Terry Norton, Director, Veterinarian, Georgia Sea Turtle Center Conducted workshop for wildlife medicine in Costa Rica and continues to support NNI outreach with distance learning GSTC program.
+Terry Norton, Director, Veterinarian, Georgia Sea Turtle Center, Conducted a workshop for wildlife medicine in Costa Rica and continues to support NNI outreach with the distance learning GSTC program.

-Noha Abou Madi, Section Chief of Zoological Medicine, Cornell University College of Veterinary Medicine Advisor in project to initiate and implement five day workshop for professional development in Costa Rica on health and rehabilitation of wildlife
+Noha Abou Madi, Section Chief of Zoological Medicine, Cornell University College of Veterinary Medicine Advisor in a project to initiate and implement five-day workshop for professional development in Costa Rica on health and rehabilitation of wildlife

-Gerado Chaves, University of Costa Rica Advisor in Project on the Arribada (massive arrival) of Sea turtles in Ostional, Costa Rica where harvesting of sea turtles eggs are legal as part of a community-based-conservation effort.
+Gerardo Chaves, University of Costa Rica Advisor in Project on the Arribada (massive arrival) of Sea turtles in Ostional, Costa Rica, where harvesting of sea turtles eggs is legal as part of a community-based conservation effort.

 Melissa Jimenez Kardeney, MS, Biologist, Reserva Playa Tortuga Partner in virtual outreach on education of sea turtle biology and life cycle